Ph.D. in Wind Science & Engineering

 Ultimately, the student makes his or her internship arrangements for logistics and

-- The Internship is for one summer (12 weeks) but can vary from 3 to 4 months.
+- The Internship is for one summer (12 weeks) but can be extended into long semester.

-- Interns are funded based on stipend/salary provided by the host institution and cost
+- Interns are funded based on stipend/salary provided by the host organization and cost

 of off-site living.

-- Must be registered for 6 credit hours in Interdisciplinary Studies (IS) 5000.
+- Students must be registered for 6 credit hours in Interdisciplinary Studies (IS) 5031

-- Provide your doctoral committee advisor and the academic coordinator with a signed
+- Students shall provide committee chair and the program coordinator with a signed letter

-letter stating your objective/aspiration for the internship and an agreement with
+stating his/her objective/aspiration for the internship and an agreement with a host

 - A 1-page update at 4 weeks (includes any changes to original goal and objectives)

-- A 1-page update at 8 weeks submitted to the advisor.
+- A 1-page update at 8 weeks submitted to the committee chair.

 - A final report (10-20 pages) due on the day of completion of internship.

-- A presentation to all faculty and students upon return to TTU (usually in the form
+- A presentation to all NWI faculty and students upon return to TTU (usually in the

-All reports go to the dissertation advisor who will assign the grade for IS 5000.
+All reports go to the committee chair who will assign the grade for IS 5031.
+The internship